garfieldius/vagrant-save/README.md

 # Keeping the last six versions
 vagrant save -k 6

-# Keeping all versions, disable cleanup
+# No cleanup
-vagrant save -k 0
+vagrant save --no-clean
 ```

 The default value for `--keep` is `2`.
+Cleanup is enabled by default but can be disabled using `--no-clean`.

 ## License